nthitz/discord-slack-import/README.md

 * Add reactions (only default emoji, some custom emoji replaced with alternatives, others replaced with ?, only the bot reacts so things like voting through reactions broken)
 * Add attachments and file uploads
 * Convert Slack Threads to Discord replies
+* converts internal slack id text (like usernames or channel names) to readable form

+Caveats:
+* some stuff might not work properly?
+* doesn't reformat mailto: links

 Copy `.env-sample` to `.env` and add your Bot Token there.
 Bot must be logged in to your server already